Createdd/Writing/2018/articles/DebugTFBasics.md

 ![tensorboardDistr](../assets/debugTF/tensorboardDistr.png)

-Now the the power of
+Now the full power and use of tensorboard becomes clear.
+It allows you very easily to spot errors in your machine learning model.
+My code example is a very simple one.
+Imagine a model with multiple layers and more variables and operations!

 Gist: https://gist.github.com/Createdd/a47e630e052a70c34cb845ad52cead58